Stitchmaker/Metis_Bootcamp/5-Kojak_Project/README.md

 This project was a final, open ended project.

+Optimum Energy is a local Seattle company that optimizes chiller plants, although they do not currently use machine learning.
+They do have data for chiller plants and were generous enough to share the data.
+The data consisted of 30 York YK chillers in 8 distinct configurations```

+In this project I used linear regression to predict the chiller performance curves.

 More information for this project can be found in the following files:
 * **Kojak_Proposal.pdf** is a file with the project proposal